AliElSaleh/Craft/README.md

 Download and install [CMake](http://www.cmake.org/cmake/resources/software.html) and [MinGW](http://www.mingw.org/).
 Add `C:\MinGW\bin` to your `PATH`.

-Download and install [cURL](http://curl.haxx.se/download.html) so that CURL/lib and CURL/include are in your Program Files directory.

-Use the following commands in place of the ones described in the next section.

-    cmake -G "MinGW Makefiles"
-    mingw32-make
+Download and install [cURL](http://curl.haxx.se/download.html).
+Once installed, add a new environment variable called CURL_PATH, that points to the directory where you installed curl to

 ### Compile and Run